ccyip/CS565Grader/README.md

   exercises that you need to manually grade!
 - Repeat this process of manual grading and script enhancing, until all exercises are graded.

+## TODO

+- The design of the `dependencies` option is flawed.
+See the inline comments in the [example](/example/for_grader/input/aux/test.v).
+I know how to fix it, but haven't got the chance to do it yet.